janishahn/kaenguru_benchmark/README.md

 - Pass the path via `--dataset`; relative paths are resolved from the current working directory and `~` is supported.
 - The script validates that the supplied file exists and has a `.parquet` extension before starting the run.
 - Hard-required columns in the dataset (must all be present, values may be `null`/`None`): `id`, `year`, `group`, `points`, `problem_number`, `problem_statement`, `answer`, `multimodal`, `sol_A`, `sol_B`, `sol_C`, `sol_D`, `sol_E`, `question_image`, `sol_A_image_bin`, `sol_B_image_bin`, `sol_C_image_bin`, `sol_D_image_bin`, `sol_E_image_bin`, `associated_images_bin`, `language`.
+- For the "Performance by Tag" analysis, you can also include a `tags` column (a list of strings).
 - Image columns should contain raw bytes (preferred), but base64 strings are tolerated and will be decoded best-effort; undecodable blobs simply trigger warnings.
 - `answer` is expected to be a single letter in `{A, B, C, D, E}`; anything else is treated as missing ground truth, disabling accuracy for that row.
 - Extra columns are ignored, and numeric/text types are coerced as needed (for example, `points` is cast to `float`).